wwarthen/RomWBW/Source/Images/d_infocom/Readme.txt

 INFOCOM GAMES

-A collection of all Official releases of the interactive fiction games produced by Infocom in the 1980's
+A collection of all official releases of the interactive fiction games produced by Infocom in the 1980's.
+The copyright rests with Activision.

 Game List follows including the revision number and release date